Wednesday, February 14, 2024

 raise RuntimeError("JSON encode/decode loses precision")

-So I started digging, and found that the json
+So I started digging, and found that the json object that jsonrpc comes

 with did some serialization by using